 Pathways to a Post-Capitalist World

-This post belongs to a reading series of Less is More by Jason Hickel.
-For quick access to all chapters, please click here.
+This post is part of a reading series on Less is More by Jason Hickel.
+To quickly access all chapters, please click here.

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.